Moving to Italy from the UK: Trading tea for espresso

 The typical processing time for a visa application is 3 weeks to 3 months.
 In case of complications, we recommend that you apply for your Italian visa 3 months before your intended date of travel.

 Once you obtain a visa for your stay in Italy, you’ll be permitted to enter the country.
-Once in Italy, you'll need to apply for a residency permit no longer than 8 days after your arrival date.
+Once in Italy, you'll need to apply for a residence permit no longer than 8 days after your arrival date.

 What is the process for obtaining an Italian residence permit?